Why come to our painting school?

 “I really valued the way you looked with me at what I was trying to paint.
 You gave me the confidence to tackle things I wouldn’t have dared try out.” – Cathy Walker

-The small groups and the splendid setting in a medieval hilltop town surrounded by panoramic views give the ideal context for helping students to develop their personal creativity in the style and medium of their choice.
+The small groups and the splendid setting give the ideal context for helping students to develop their personal creativity in the style and medium of their choice.

 “A magical place, good company, intensely stimulating ideas and teaching.
 I came to Montmiral to have my eyes stretched and I do not think I have ever looked so hard.” – Unity Couzens

 Before setting up the Painting School here in S.W.
 France, the Course Director, Francis Pratt, was the Cottrell Memorial Fellow at the University of Stirling, first as the Cottrell Memorial Fellow and, later, as a Senior Research Fellow in the Department of Psychology.
 In their different ways these two posts provided rich opportunities for furthering Francis’s lifelong quest to find out as much as possible about on how artists use their eyes when painting and drawing.
 One outcome was that he was able to integrate lessons from traditional artistic practices with game-changing ideas from science.
 The outcome is a wide range of new and practical approaches to subjects of fundamental importance in painting and drawing.
 In particular, students who come to the Painting School of Montmiral will have access to unique specialist knowledge on: (a) all aspects of colour in paintings, as well as on the depiction of light and space; and (b) on drawing and painting from observation.
 One feature of Francis’s teaching is that he makes use of accuracy, not as an end in itself, but as a tool for looking in new ways.
 All subjects are taught in ways that have been shown, over nearly thirty years, to foster personal expression and creativity in students of all levels and a wide range of artistic interests.